fmi-alg/libratss/README.md

 ## Introduction
-This library snapps points that are ε-close to the sphere to rational points that are no more than 2ε away from the closest point on the sphere
+This library snapps points that are ε-close to the sphere to rational points that are no more than 2ε away from the closest point on the sphere.
+It is based on the paper [
+Rational Points on the Unit Sphere: Approximation Complexity and Practical Constructions](https://arxiv.org/abs/1707.08549)

 ## Dependecies
 * gmpxx